 Not only does light pollution dissolve our cultural connections and hinder our scientific explorations of the night sky, it also has a negative impact on wildlife.
 Many nocturnal animals that rely on the natural darkness of the night to hunt or to navigate become confused from the obtrusive skyglow of artificial light.
 Their instinctive pursuit of this false light leads them on an unnatural course which often leads to death.

 Light pollution also takes a toll on our finite resources.
-It is estimated that up to 30% of our total outdoor lighting in the United States is completely wasted in to the atmosphere.
-This means that 30% of the resources we use to create that electricity is completely wasted.
-This is translatable to about 1.7 billion dollars a year in resources that are wasted creating skyglow and light pollution.
+It is estimated that up to 35% of our total outdoor lighting in the United States is completely wasted in to the atmosphere.
+This means that 35% of the resources we use to create that electricity is completely wasted.
+This translates to about 3 billion dollars a year in resources that are wasted creating skyglow and light pollution.

 What can we do about light pollution?